ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 ### 1. Normative Concepts

 > Eli: Parfit is looking for a action related concept that is parallel to reason vs evidence for belief.
+But there's highly likely that there's no such concept.

 #### **Reasons**: fundamental